 Quantitative measures established by regulation to ensure capital adequacy require the Bank to maintain minimum amounts and ratios (set forth below) of Total, Tier 1, and Common Equity Tier 1 capital (as defined in the regulations) to risk-weighted assets, and of Tier 1 capital to average assets.
-Management believes, as of December 31, 2015, that the Bank meets all capital adequacy requirements to which it is subject.
-The Bank is considered well capitalized as of December 31, 2015.
+Management believes, as of December 31, 2016, that the Bank meets all capital adequacy requirements to which it is subject.